Floquet Engineering Magnetism and Superconductivity in the Square-Lattice Hubbard Model

-\paragraph{Superconductivity near the magnetic instability---} After establishing the modified magnetic phase diagram of the Floquet-driven Hubbard model, we continue to investigate spin-fluctuation mediated superconductivity.
+\paragraph*{Superconductivity near the magnetic instability.} After establishing the modified magnetic phase diagram of the Floquet-driven Hubbard model, we continue to investigate spin-fluctuation mediated superconductivity.
+The possible symmetries of the superconducting order parameter are given by the irreducible representations of the $C_{4v}$ point group of the underlying square lattice.
+In addition to the $s$-wave, the irreps are given in momentum space by $\displaystyle \Delta_{d_{x^2-y^2}}(\v k) = \cos k_x - \cos k_y$, $\displaystyle \Delta_{d_{xy}}(\v k) = \sin k_x \sin k_y$ and $\displaystyle \Delta_{p_{x(y)}}(\v k) = \sin k_{x(y)}$.
+By projecting the superconducting gap onto the irreps we can determine the gap symmetry \cite{Romer_2015}.
 In Figs.~\ref{fig:phase_diagram}(b)-(c), one can find different superconducting regimes in the vicinity of magnetic order for the low- and intermediate-frequency case.
 In the absence of driving ($E_0/\Omega=0$), but with coupling to the reservoir, we find spin-fluctuation induced $d_{x^2 - y^2}$ pairing, as expected from equilibrium \cite{Schrieffer_1988, Schrieffer_1989, Eberlein_2014}.
 Upon turning on the drive, the $d_{x^2 - y^2}$ ordering persists in the vicinity of Néel-type AFM ordering ($\mathrm{AFM}1$) for both low ($\Omega=2.0$) and intermediate ($\Omega=5.0$) frequencies up to $E_0/\Omega \lesssim 1$.
 Although the dominant pairing symmetry remains $d_{x^2-y^2}$, driving induces a mixing with $d_{xy}$ symmetry components (see inset).
 To investigate the mixing of the sub-components and their topological properties, we calculate the Berry curvature of the associated Bogoliubov-de-Gennes Hamiltonian using Fukui's method~\cite{Fukui_2005}.
 We find that a topological $d_{x^2-y^2}+id_{xy}$ order with Chern number $C=2$ is induced by driving in the vicinity of AFM1 for both $\Omega=2.0,5.0$.
 In the low-frequency case (Fig.~\ref{fig:phase_diagram}(b)), chiral $d$-wave superconductivity is suppressed as soon as the magnetic instability switches to FM order.
 Although triplet superconductivity could be expected to emerge in the vicinity of the FM instability, we do not find this order for the given parameters.
 However, in the intermediate frequency regime (Fig.~\ref{fig:phase_diagram}(c)), triplet $p+ip$-wave superconductivity can be stabilized around $E_0/\Omega\sim 2$ close to the Floquet Lifshitz transition (see also the inset in Fig.~\ref{fig:phase_diagram}(c)).
 With a further increase of $E_0/\Omega$, the effect of the dynamical localization point becomes evident, where $d_{x^2-y^2}+id_{xy}$ order is stabilized again, but now with the $d_{xy}$ component being dominant ($d\mathrm{SC}2$).
 This phase appears in the vicinity of the magnetic instability towards the stripe AFM order ($\mathrm{AFM}2$), rather than $\mathrm{AFM}1$.
 All orders are found to be topologically nontrivial (see SM~\cite{SM}).